• plumbing heating and air alliance member

 5) Service-Based Post

 If your company offers a rare or unique type of service, be sure to highlight it in your social post.
+One example is mini-split AC system services, which one of our clients used to generate 3.8 leads per month, well above the average for a Google post.

 Social Media Post Showing Featured Service Type